kakarotto67/KnowledgeBank/ASP.NET/Basics.md

 - `<pages stylesheettheme="BlueTheme"/>` – own controls’ styles will no be overridden

 #### Globalization in ASP.NET
-- Globalization - the code is separated from data, so it is possible to localize the application
+- *Globalization* - the code is separated from data, so it is possible to localize the application
-- Localizability - how easy is it to localize the application
+- *Localizability* - how easy is it to localize the application
-- Localization - the process of translation
+- *Localization* - the process of translation

-###### Issues
+- Typical Issues:
  - Language issues
  - String-related issues
  - UI-related issues
  - Formatting issues

-###### Accessibility
+- Accessibility factors:
  - Flexbile input & output
  - Flexible UI
  - Simplicity & intuitiveness
  - Keyboard navigation support
  - Less use of CSS
  - Image use, standard fonts, controls, etc.

 ###### Helper Classes in .NET
 - `System.Globalization.CultureInfo` class